Joke2400/Webscraper/webscraper/README.txt

-This webscraper was originally made with python versions 3.9.4 and 3.10.4
+This webscraper was originally made with python version 3.10.4

 Project dependencies: